 If a lis pendens is found court records need to be reviewed to determine the status of the case.

 A judgment recorded with the Clerk and Recorder's office becomes a lien on all real property located in that county which the defendant owns at the time it is filed or may afterward acquire.
-This lien continues for a period of six years, and may be extended.
+This lien continues for a period of six years and may be extended.
 Therefore, the name of the current owner should be searched back for at least six years, even if title has not been held that long.

 Releases may be recorded in a separate index or as a margin note adjacent to the entry of the original lien.
 Also, the public trustee may have the release records in that office for deeds of trust.

 Make a physical inspection of the properties affected by the project.
-Note any physical evidence of easements, rights of way, etc., including any indication of to whom granted, i.e. Public Service, water districts, ditch company, ingress and egress for adjacent owners, etc. If the 20-year search fails to reveal an obvious easement, it may be helpful to contact the party occupying the easement to determine by what right the area is being used.
+Note any physical evidence of easements, rights of way, etc., including any indication of to whom granted, i.e. Public Service, water districts, ditch company, ingress, and egress for adjacent owners, etc. If the 20-year search fails to reveal an obvious easement, it may be helpful to contact the party occupying the easement to determine by what right the area is being used.

 When the deed contains an exception by reference to a book and page or reception number, furnish a copy of the applicable information contained on that document.